 6. Lower Heart Attack Risk

-Twenty million people already have the most common kind of heart disease – coronary artery disease.
+About one in 20 adults already have the most common kind of heart disease – coronary artery disease.
 Quitting smoking lowers the risk of having a heart attack even if you already have coronary artery disease.
 You can make choices today that can save you tomorrow!

 7. Lower Risk of Stroke